KonradWohlfahrt/Glowtie/README.md

 In the `src/` folder you'll find my versions of the source code for each pcb design.
 Open `Glowtie.ino` and change the ssid and password of the access point to your preferences.
 Install the `Adafruit Neopixel` library and the `ESP8266` board manager.
-Connect the Glowtie with a FTDI Programmer (3.3V logic level) like this and upload the code:
+Connect the Glowtie with a FTDI programmer (3.3V logic level) like this and upload the code:
 - TX (Glowtie) => RX (FTDI)
 - RX (Glowtie) => TX (FTDI)
 - VCC (Glowtie) => VCC (FTDI)
 - GND (Glowtie) => GND (FTDI)
 - Flash (Glowtie) => GND (FTDI)
 > If you did not connect flash to gnd, the chip will no be in programming-mode.
+You may also leave flash disconnected and just hold down the button while plugging in the FTDI programmer.

 ***